How to add extra information to your signature with custom attributes

 You can use CodeTwo custom attributes with any rule type: server-side, client-side or autoresponder.

-Make sure to add the users for whom you want to use the custom attribute on the Senders tab.
+Make sure to add the users for whom you want to use the custom attribute in the Senders step.
 You can simply choose All senders as well.
 Learn more

 To apply your changes and exit the editor, click Apply & Close.
 Remember to also save your rules’ configuration in the signature management app.